oracle/opengrok/README.txt

                     and returns the empty statistics
         - "get"     the application returns current statistics
 4) ConfigMessage (config)
-    This message retrieves or sends a configuration to the webapp, depending on tag. "setconf" tag sends config to webapp and requires file as argument. "set" tag sets particular configuration option in the webapp.
+    This message performs some configuration communication with the webapp, depending on tag.
+        - "setconf" tag sends config to webapp and requires a file as an argument.
+        - "getconf" tag retrieves the configuration from the webapp.
+        - "set" tag sets particular configuration option in the webapp.
+        - "auth" tag requires "reload" text and reloads all authorization plugins.
-5) RefreshMessage (refresh)
+5) RefreshMesssage (refresh)
     Sent at the end of partial reindex to trigger refresh of SearcherManagers.

 4. OpenGrok install